zfuu/Programming-IV/s202018021_11-05-ex3/readme.md

 ```

 ## 4. Explanation for extra files
-`OUTPUT1.png` - A screenshot of the output frame at an arbitrary angle.
+`OUTPUT1.png` - A screenshot of the objects at an arbitrary angle.

-`OUTPUT2.png` - A screenshot of the output frame at another arbitrary angle.
+`OUTPUT2.png` - A screenshot of the objects at another arbitrary angle.

+`OUTPUT3.png` - A screenshot of the objects at yet another arbitrary angle.